dudewheresmycode/opengolfsim.com/articles/fold-up-golf-sim-cabinet.md

 <img src="/assets/golf-sim-2024.jpg" />

-# DIY Murphy-Bed Style Golf Sim Cabinet
+# DIY Murphy-Bed Style Golf Sim

 I'm now in my 3rd year of golf sim-ing in my garage.
 The first year I purchased my Garmin R10 and a cheap golf net off Amazon.
 Eventually I added a cheap projector and a $20 Walmart projector screen that I zip tied to the net.
 While this worked pretty well, it wasn't very secure or pretty.
 It also allowed bad shanks to fly around the garage.